You can upload documents and link them to activities and Gift Aid Declarations on constituent timelines.

 - The document name must include the file extension

-i.e. if it is a Word document, it must include the docx or doc extension, e.g. mydocument.docx
+i.e. if it is a Word document, it must include the docx or doc extension, e.g. test001.docx

 If you are uploading a single document to multiple contacts in Donorfy and have used the Windows Explorer copy function, then this can be replicated in Excel as follows:

-In cell A1 add your document name with a closed bracket and number 1 at the end - e.g:
+In cell A1 add your document name for example: This is a test001

-In cell A2 add your document name with a closed bracket and number 2 at the end - e.g:
+In cell A2 add your document name for example: This is a test002

-Then highlight cells A1+A2, then fill down as per this Microsoft's support article - how to fill down data
+Then highlight cells A1+A3, then fill down as many cells as you require file names for as per this Microsoft's support article - how to fill down data

-Then in B2 insert a closed bracket and your file extension, e.g ).docx
+In B2 insert your file extension, e.g .docx

 Then in cell C3 insert a concatenate formula to join it all together... for example

-and then fill down - your document names in the column can then be copied and Pasted As Values into the AttachedDocument column in your main template.
+Copy the document names in column C and Paste As Values into the AttachedDocument column in your main template.

 Step 2.